david-venancio/breathing_mask/README.md

 - scalable
 - thermoformable
 - no glue needed
-- low volume so uses less material than other know masks
+- low volume so uses less material than other known masks
 - the shape can be used in other machines than 3D-printers

 updated informations here : http://www.3dlibre.com/breathing-mask